gferreira/xTools4/docs/_tutorials/XOPQ.md

 ### Diagonal glyphs

-- angle of slanted strokes does not change
+- AmstelvarA2 Roman: angle of slanted strokes does not change
-- xy-direction deltas allowed in slanted strokes
+- AmstelvarA2 Roman: xy-direction deltas allowed in slanted strokes
-- in AmstelvarA2, slanted measurements are aligned to stroke
+- AmstelvarA2 Roman: slanted measurements are aligned to stroke
-- XTRA may change slightly to accommodate angles
+- AmstelvarA2 Roman: XTRA may change slightly to accommodate angles

 ##### XOPQ max